snajjar/cardano-shell-docker/README.md

     ./deploy-configuration.sh

-Then run a shell
+Then run a shell with node

-    ./cardano-shell-with-node.sh
+    ./cardano-shell.sh node

 Some commands might need the blockchain to be synchronized.
 The blockchain is several GB, so it may take a while to have the node synchronized.
 Note that it's stored into `docker/config/db` folder, so if you delete the `docker` folder, you will have to download it again.